 The universal shelf registration on Form F-3 and short form base shelf prospectus were renewed in January 2013 for the same offering limit and covering the same securities.
-These documents allow PolyMet the option to offer and sell, from time to time in one or more offerings, up to \$500 million of its debt securities, common shares, warrants and units in the United States for 36 months and in Canada for 25 months.
-The Company is currently evaluating the renewal of the universal shelf registration in Canada.
-Unless otherwise specified the net proceeds from the offering of the securities will be used for construction finance for its copper, nickel, precious metals development project located in Minnesota and for working capital.
-There were no issuances of securities under these registrations during the years ended January 31, 2015 or 2014.
+The universal shelf registration on Form F-3 allows PolyMet the option to offer and sell, from time to time in one or more offerings, up to \$500 million of its debt securities, common shares, warrants and units in the United States for 36 months.
+The Company is currently evaluating the renewal of the universal shelf registration in Canada, which expired 25 months after its last renewal in January 2013.
+Unless otherwise specified, the net proceeds from the offering of the securities will be used for construction finance for the Company's copper, nickel, precious metals development project located in Minnesota and for working capital.
+There were no issuances of securities under these registrations during the six months ended July 31, 2015 or the year ended January 31, 2015.